top of page

-Have you ever woken up one day and realized the life you built—piece by piece, with the best intentions—was actually built around everyone else but you?
+Have you ever woken up one day and realized the life you built, piece by piece, with the best intention, was actually built around everyone else but you?

 This is a story about faith, marriage, identity, and grief.
 It’s about what happens when the roles we’re handed by religion and culture leave no room for who we actually are.
 It’s about untangling decades of conditioning and finding your way back to yourself.